BrianHicks/elm-csv/benchmarks/README.md

 ## Hand-Rolled Parser, January 24, 2021 (1.0.1)

 I can keep (mostly) the same API, but probably get a big speedup by rolling my own parser function on `String` directly.
+(nb. it's not done yet; I haven't done quoted values.
+However, the benchmark doesn't use quoted values and I added in a do-nothing branch so the compiled output includes the conditional check.)

 | Size   | Naive     | Real       | % Change  |
 |--------|----------:|-----------:|----------:|